NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system.md

 ## Viewing PowerSystems Data in JSON Format

 PowerSystems data can be serialized and deserialized in JSON.
-This section shows how to explore the data outside of Julia using the terminal
+This section shows how to explore the data outside of Julia using.

 ```julia
 PowerSystems.to_json(system, "system.json")